Opentrons/opentrons/api/docs/v2/new_modules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 You can control when a lid temperature is set.
-It is recommended that you set the lid temperature before executing a Thermocycler Module profile (see :ref:`thermocycler-profiles`).
-The range of the Thermocycler Module lid is
+It is recommended that you set the lid temperature before executing a Thermocycler profile (see :ref:`thermocycler-profiles`).
+The range of the Thermocycler lid is
 37 °C to 110 °C.

 Set Lid Temperature